 Jonathan Alley, Addison

 Jonathan graduated from the University of Maine in 2010 with a Bachelor’s degree in Business Management.
-After completing school, he worked at a local elementary school before joining Machias Savings Bank in 2011.
+He worked at a local elementary school before joining Machias Savings Bank in 2011.
 In 2015, Jonathan was promoted to branch manager, being the youngest employee in that role at the time.
 Originally from Beals, he was happy to take on a leadership role at DEI because of his interest in our education program, both as a former educator, and a dad of two.

 Christopher Bartlett, Eastport